 When you press the OK button to dismiss the Run Summary, the Wizard will advance ready for the next Get action.

-Once you have been using AlbumPlays for a while, you will have already built up a set of rules to handle any cases where Last.fm is in disagreement with you, regarding how your tracks should be tagged.
+Once you have been using AlbumPlays for a while, you will have built up a set of rules to handle any cases where Last.fm is in disagreement with you, regarding how your tracks should be tagged.
 This should mean that you mostly get a clear run, as illustrated above.

-Mismatches may be due to a variety of causes, which are discussed here.
+Mismatches may be due to a variety of causes, as discussed here.
 AlbumPlays has tools to detect and correct mismatches.
-Any fixes which you accept or make yourself, are retained, and automatically re-applied against any future unmatched scrobbles, avoiding future problems. … If you have a few unresolved mismatches remaining after you have made all of the fixes that you feel are worthwhile, you can force-close the batch of fresh scrobbles, and any remaining unmatched scrobbles will automatically be discarded.Resolving mismatches (open for detailed illustration)
+Any fixes which you accept or make yourself, are retained, and automatically re-applied against any future unmatched scrobbles, avoiding future problems. … After you have made all of the fixes you feel are worthwhile, you can force-close the batch of fresh scrobbles.
+Any remaining unmatched scrobbles will automatically be discarded.Resolving mismatches (open for detailed illustration)

 If you prefer your own tags, AlbumPlays has facilities to help you compensate for the mismatch.
-The following illustration shows some of the ways that AlbumPlays helps to you to create a rule to correct the mismatch from this, and also any other future, plays of the track (the following numbers refer to that illustration):
+The following illustration shows some of the ways that AlbumPlays helps to you to create a rule to correct the mismatch from this, and also any other future, plays of the track (nb. the following numbers refer to that illustration):

 - I have an album which was once tagged as Europe ’72 [Bonus Tracks] … AlbumPlays has detected this old scrobbled tag, and auto-corrected it to my current tag, which is just Europe ’72